Tom and Kathy Carrigan, Owners

 Q: How and where do I plant Miscanthus Giganteus?

 A: Miscanthus Giganteus can be planted in most soils and sites, with the exception of wet, swampy areas.
 While this grass likes lots of moisture, it must also have some drainage or the woody roots can rot.
 It should also have at least 6 hours of sunlight a day.
 To plant a 1/2 gallon field division, dig a hole about 1' across and about 4-6" deep, chopping up the soil ball you remove.
-Put some of the loosened soil back in the hole leaving a depth of 5-6” open.
+Put some of the loosened soil back in the hole leaving a depth of 4-5” open.
 Place your root, facing any which way, in the hole.
-It should have about 2" of soil covering the top of the root.d cover with soil.
+It should have about 2" of soil covering the top of the root.
 Tamp the soil down lightly.
 Mulch if possible to keep moisture in.
 Water the your new planting and then water again every few days if no rain is received.
 Keep this up for several months after planting for best results.

 << Back to Top of Page